Lamminhtuan/Tomato-Detector-Android/README.md

 ## Building
 Open Android Studio.
 From the Welcome screen, select Open an existing Android Studio project.

-From the Open File or Project window that appears, navigate to and select this repo.
+From the Open File or Project window that appears, navigate to and select this repo -> test_mediapipe.
 Click OK.

 If it asks you to do a Gradle Sync, click OK.